 Previously titled: Caravaggio and Baglione Today: Is Lucifer Transforming to the Light?

-- CATHOLICISM, EXORCISM, AND THE EXISTENCE OF SATAN
+- CHRISTIANITY, EXORCISM, AND THE EXISTENCE OF SATAN

 - THE EARLY 1600s: CONTEMPORARY PAINTERS AND BITTER ENEMIES CARAVAGGIO AND BAGLIONI

 - WAS CARAVAGGIO A ‘CIRCLE OF ONE’ ANTISOCIAL PERSONALITY?

 - DID BAGLIONI’S PAINTINGS DISCLOSE THE TRUTH ABOUT CARAVAGGIO?

 - CONTROVERSY SWIRLING AROUND THE LIFE OF CARAVAGGIO, AND LUCIFERIAN ENERGETIC THREADS IN THE NOOSPHERE TODAY

 - ON STANDING IN FAITH, WHEN DESPAIRING HEARTS ARE ALL AROUND US